 Where to Buy Flubenvet.

 The 60g packs of Flubenvet 1% contain enough to treat around 20 large fowl.
-They come with a handy plastic scoop for measuring out the required amount so you don't need accurate electronic scales as you would with the larger 240g Gamekeeper packs that are only available from specialist suppliers.
+They come with a handy plastic scoop for measuring out the required amount so you don't need accurate electronic scales as you would with the larger 240g Gamekeeper packs that are only available from a few specialist suppliers.

 Used to treat: Large roundworm, caecal worm, gapeworm, hairworm and gizzard worm in chickens, geese, turkeys, partridges and pheasants.